Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: Discussion

 Furthermore, since Fast {\sc Imcom} is expected to be fast (see Section~\ref{ss:2d-fic}), it should be relatively inexpensive to execute iterative schemes.
 Specifically, it is possible to ``fix'' missing pixels using previous coaddition results.
 While this scheme allows us to make better use of existing pixels, it also makes the noise covariance hard to track.
 Therefore, different science purposes may favor different choices.

 \paragraph{{\sc Imcom} to-do list} In Section~6 of \paptwo, we included a list of {\sc Imcom} items that need to be studied.
 Recently, in Section~6 of \papfour, we made some updates to the list.
 In addition to enhancing computational efficiency (first item) and making deep fields (seventh item) easier to handle, the advent of Fast {\sc Imcom} has the potential of facilitating several other research projects. \begin{itemize} \item Error propagation (third item): This includes ``propagation of astrometric errors, relative flux calibration between images, and PSF model errors.''
 In Equation~(\ref{eq:fast1_pixel}), astrometric errors are errors in ${\boldsymbol r}_{\boldsymbol i}$, flux calibration amounts to the overall scaling of $\Psi_{\boldsymbol \alpha}^{({\bar i})}$, and PSF model errors affect $T_{{\boldsymbol \alpha} {\boldsymbol i}}^{\prime ({\bar i})}$ via Equation~(\ref{eq:T_solution}).
-Therefore, the mathematical framework of Fast {\sc Imcom} allows for semi-analytic investigations of these issues. \item Noise fields (fourth item): While \citet{2024PASP..136l4506L} and \paptwo\ to \papfour\ all addressed noise properties in coadded images, noise power spectra were only computed for each block (with side length at the ${\cal O} (1) \,{\rm arcmin}$ level; see Table~1 of \papfour\ for a summary).
+Therefore, the mathematical framework of Fast {\sc Imcom} allows for semi-analytic investigations of these issues.
+Furthermore, the high efficiency of Fast {\sc Imcom} may allow us to establish a feedback loop to iteratively correct these errors. \item Noise fields (fourth item): While \citet{2024PASP..136l4506L} and \paptwo\ to \papfour\ all addressed noise properties in coadded images, noise power spectra were only computed for each block (with side length at the ${\cal O} (1) \,{\rm arcmin}$ level; see Table~1 of \papfour\ for a summary).
 For high-precision measurements, the specific noise covariance in the vicinity of an object may be needed.
 According to the Fast {\sc Imcom} formalism, the noise covariance matrix in a regridded image can be retrieved (via interpolation) from the autocorrelation of the weight field, and that in coadded images is a linear combination of intermediate covariance matrices. \item Chromatic effects (sixth item): See \citet{2025MNRAS.542..608B} for a study on chromaticity in the context of Roman weak gravitational lensing cosmology.
 Throughout \papone\ to \papfour, we assumed flat spectral energy distributions (SEDs) while making input PSFs.
 Running {\sc Imcom} multiple times with different SEDs is a useful way of characterizing and potentially mitigating the impact of chromatic PSFs, yet the computational costs of running {\sc Imcom} once are already tremendous.
 Fast {\sc Imcom} may change this scenario (see Section~\ref{ss:2d-fic}). \end{itemize}